“You can plan a hike. You can’t plan an adventure, they just kinda happen!”

 All GPS coordinates are taken from my GPS app so use them for reference purposes only.
 If I plan on hiking via GPS coordinates, I enter them into topographic mapping program first to make sure they’re close to the mark.
 I suggest you do the same.
 There’s nothing worse than reaching the trailhead, powering on your map program only to find out that the coordinates you entered have you headed to downtown Charlotte.
 Keep this in mind.
 Once you’re out there, cell service is spotty at best, so don’t rely on your phone.

 Many times the pictures are drawn from multiple visits.
 As of April 2019, I have hiked to 504 different waterfalls.
 Portage Left Falls bears the honor of being number 200 and the seldom seem Slick Stick Falls #300!
 On March 31, 2019, I visited waterfall #500, Cane Creek Falls in SC.
+On July 26 Cutler Falls in Spruce Pine became #600.
 White Owl Falls is my most visited, with in excess of a dozen visits.
 I have the falls listed in the order I did them but I also have them arranged by area, so if you’re planning a trip you can see what waterfalls are near each other.
 If you’re curious as to my favorites, I have a page dedicated to my top 10 waterfalls and top 10 waterfall hikes.
 I also have a page with links to my Bucket List waterfalls.

 The Waterfall Links